“Her messy hair, a visible attribute to her stubborn spirit. As she shakes it free, she smiles knowing wild is her favorite color. –J. Iron Word

 This tourmaline hair dryer comes with a diffuser, concentrator nozzle, and comb attachment.
 Many users were pleased with the weight, the fast results, and how smooth and soft it left their straightened hair.
 It also has a built-in loop that can be used to hang it up.
 A few complained that the attachments kept falling off.

 This ceramic tourmaline hair dryer comes with a concentrator nozzle and comb attachment.
 Some users claimed it was heavy and got too hot to hold, yet its power and comb attachment made it effective for straightening and smoothing thick, kinky, coarse, curly hair.
 Those who once stopped straightening their hair as it took too much time and work, because of this hair dryer’s efficiency, were once again enjoying straight styles again.
 Many also any noted that they hardly ever needed to follow-up with a flat iron, which was unique for any of the hair dryers.
 Some complained that the attachments and diffusers did not stay on.

 This tourmaline ceramic hair dryer comes with a diffuser and concentrator nozzle.
 Users liked how it worked and noted that it folded and traveled well.
 They especially liked the convenience of the extra long retractable cord.
-Some commented that it was loud and heavy.
 It did not dry hair quickly and total straightening was not always constant, so many had to follow up with flat irons.
-Many also noted that the retractable cord didn’t work or stopped working.

 Preparing Your Hair for Blow Drying

 Hair dryers were one of the tools used to care for curly hair.
 This section will cover some of the products.